selmadissing/ASGM-Detector/README.md

    ➜ Output is saved to: `data/contextual/`

 2. **Generate Training Patches**
-   Use one of the patch generation notebooks:
+   Use one of the patch generation notebooks (see the gee/README.md for details):
    - `gee/get_training_data.ipynb` (standard)
    - `gee/get_training_data_48px.ipynb` (for smaller patches)
    - `gee/get_training_data_random_negatives.ipynb` (for random negative sampling)